sanketkammar/Design-and-analysis-of-a-low-power-6T-SRAM-cell./README.md

-# Design-and-analysis-of-a-low-power-6T-SRAM-cell.
+# Adaptive Vehicle Speed Control.
-Design and analysis of a low-power 6T SRAM cell using CMOS technology.
-Includes schematic creation, read/write simulations, SNM evaluation, and power optimization.
-Focuses on reducing leakage, improving stability, and validating performance for memory applications.
+Design of an adaptive vehicle speed control system using sensors and a microcontroller.
+Automatically adjusts vehicle speed based on obstacle distance or road conditions, improving safety, stability, and energy efficiency.